Kuongxhen/php_assignment/API_DOCUMENTATION.md

-# API Documentation
+# API Documentation - Enhanced Version

 ## Overview

-This REST API provides endpoints for managing products, payments, and users in the Laravel application.
+This REST API provides secure endpoints for managing products, payments, stock alerts, and reorder requests in the Laravel inventory management system.
 All API endpoints are versioned and prefixed with `/api/v1`.

 ## Base URL
 ```